racktivity/ext-lfw/docs/alkiradocs/Macros/Macros_HOWTO.md

     __Note:__ `lfw` is the acronym for _Lightning Fast Wiki_, which is the Incubaid code name for the [Alkira](/sampleapp/#/alkiradocs/Home) project.

+2. Define the parameters if any.
+You can set a default value for each parameter.
+In the example these parameters are defined with `options.params`, for example `var longitude = parseFloat(options.params.longitude);`.
+You can provide default values by adding double pipe characters: `var longitude = parseFloat(options.params.longitude) || 3.83333;`

-2. There must be a render function which takes `options` as a parameter.
+3. There must be a render function which takes `options` as a parameter.
 Options is an object with some parameters that we can use, such as:
     * __options.space:__ get space name.
     * __options.page:__ get page name.
     * __options.body:__ get the page contents.